draber/draber.github.io/README.md

 ## How did you do this?

 The full source code is available under the [MIT license](LICENSE.md) at [code/source.js](code/source.js).
-The source has been [compressed](code/source-compressed.js) with Andrew Chilton's [JavaScript Minifier](https://javascript-minifier.com/), then the bookmarklet has been created from the compressed version with Peter Coles’ [Bookmarklet Creator](https://mrcoles.com/bookmarklet/).
+First, the source has been [compressed](code/source-compressed.js) with Andrew Chilton's [JavaScript Minifier](https://javascript-minifier.com/), then the bookmarklet has been created from the compressed version with Peter Coles’ [Bookmarklet Creator](https://mrcoles.com/bookmarklet/).

 ## I discovered a bug / I would like to ask for a new feature